Khan/wonder-blocks/packages/wonder-blocks-data/components/data.md

 If the cache already contains data or an error for our request, then the `Data` component will render it immediately.
 The cache data is placed there either by prior successful requests as in the above Cache Miss example, or via calling `initializeCache` before any requests have been made.
+A cache hit may also occur due to the use of the `InterceptCache` component.

 For the example below, we called `initializeData` data in our examples for that method.
 That way we'd have data ready for us here!